 Top tips for choosing the right tree

-Freshly cut trees retain their leaves for longer, so try to buy directly from a grower.
+- Freshly cut Christmas trees retain their leaves for longer, so try to buy directly from a grower.

-Container-grown trees have been grown in their pots, so will be much more successful if transplanted, or moved outside in their container, after the festive season.
+- Container-grown trees have been grown in their pots, so will be much more successful if transplanted, or moved outside in their container, after the festive season.
 Firs, particularly the noble, have long roots that make it suitable only for large gardens.
 If you are looking for suggestions for conifers that you can grow in a pot in the garden all year round and bring in for Christmas to decorate as a Christmas tree, check out our expert's choice of alternative Christmas trees.

 One of the most effective decorations is ribbon, tied in big bows at the end of the branches.
 Fruit and spices are also very pretty; bind three or four walnuts with wire then thread some dried cranberries on to them and fix to the tree.
 You could also cut satsumas into slices round the middle to reveal the segments and bake them slowly in the oven to create a colourful, natural dried fruit effect when draped along the branches.

 Summer sale!
 3 issues for £5